banner type: None

 What is occupancy rate?

 Occupancy rate is a term used to indicate how much of a space is rented out compared to how much total space is available.
+Hotel occupancy specifically refers to the number of rooms occupied in a hotel compared to the total number of available rooms.
 It typically applies to hotels and rental units, but it isn't exclusively used in the hospitality industry.
 It's also a term used for call centers and apartment complexes, for example, but this guide will focus on hotels.
 In the example of a hotel, the occupancy percentage refers to the number of occupied rooms compared to the total number of available rooms.

 Occupancy rate formula: how and when to calculate a hotel’s occupancy rate?